'Park champions' to educate public on physical distancing in Vancouver parks, beaches | CBC News

 The Vancouver Park Board is starting a new "park champion" program, where staff in bright green vests will remind the public the importance of physical distancing, or staying more than two metres apart to curb the spread of COVID-19.

-Beaches, parks and the seawall remain open, but could be closed if people fail to comply with physical distancing rules.
+The program starts today, redeploying about 25 staff from recreation facilities to busy locations including Stanley Park, Kitsilano, Sunset Beach and English Bay, said park board general manager Malcolm Bromley.

-"We're doing everything we can to avoid that, because we think it's very important people have a balance in their life at this time," said Bromley in a press conference Saturday at English Bay.
+"I'm asking everyone to please be respectful of their work, and please show your support," Bromley said during a news conference Saturday at English Bay.

-Two weeks ago, the park board closed all public outdoor recreation facilities within its parks and beaches as well as parking lots.
+Two weeks ago, the park board closed all public outdoor recreation facilities within beaches and parks, as well as parking lots.
+Tennis courts and basketball rims have also been locked, and 166 playgrounds closed, he said.

+The park champions will be working to stop the remaining problem of people gathering outside.

+"For now, the beaches and parks remain open, but if we continue to see people gather in groups, we will be forced to take other measures, even looking at closing further public spaces," he said.

 Comments